lgmorand/training-aks-lab1/_entries/01-01 prerequisites.md

 Open any terminal, either a local one (PowerShell, WSL, VSCode terminal or Cloud Shell) and log in to your personal subscription.
 In parallel, log in to the [the Azure Portal](https://portal.azure.com).

+> **Warning**: Ensure that you are connected to the right subscription.
+The CLI may be connected to the wrong one

 {% collapsible %}

 Please consider using your username and password to login into [the Azure Portal](https://portal.azure.com).
 Also, please authenticate your Azure CLI by running the command below on your machine and following the instructions.